endevver/mt-plugin-macleod/README.markdown

 ## Help, Bugs and Feature Requests ##

 If you are having problems installing or using the plugin, please check out our general knowledge base and help ticket system at [help.endevver.com](http://help.endevver.com).

+## Future Plans ##

+This plugin was quickly put together to satisfy a single use case for a client.
+In the future, it will certainly be expanded (and properly named) to facilitate mobility of individual pieces of content, all objects from individual object classes (e.g. templates, categories, associations, etc) and metadata between blogs.

 ## Copyright ##